bmwcarit/hmm-lib/README.md

 For code contributions (e.g. new features or bugfixes), please create a pull request.

 # Changes
+* 1.1.0:
+  * Add forward-backward algorithm, which performs smoothing on the hidden state variables.
+  * The Viterbi algorithm now optionally returns smoothing probabilities for the states of the most likely sequence.
 * 1.0.0:
   * API redesign to allow calling the Viterbi algorithm iteratively.
 This gives the library user increased flexibility and optimization opportunities when computing transition and observation